-They list the pages of your website to help out search engines index your content.
+They list the pages of your website to facilitate the indexing of your content by search engines.

-Now it's time to put it all into action.
+Now it’s time to put all this into practice.

-Start by telling us, in the comments sectioon, what type of sitemap you are using.
+Start by explaining us, in comments, what type of sitemap you use.

-Do you have any comments or questions for us?
+Do you have any comments or questions to ask us?
 If so, let us know right below.

-And if you feel that this article can be useful to others, feel free to share it on social networks.
+And if you think this article can be useful to others, feel free to share it on social networks.

 Receive the next posts for free and access exclusive resources.
 More than 40,000 people have done it, why not you?